cmdr2/blender-xr-regression-tests/README.md

     assert (state.viewer_pose_location - Vector((42, 42, 42))).length < 0.001
 ```

+### How does it work across frames?
+`harness.py` runs tests across multiple Blender frames to ensure that the XR state is applied properly, without blocking the main thread.

+This is achieved by using app timers, and running each test function as a generator (which yields after each frame).

+Each test function's generator is called once per timer callback, until the generator completes or raises an exception.
+This way, each test can yield and continue in the next timer callback, allowing it to run across multiple frames.

 ## Controlling virtual devices
 The tests use [ox_sim.py](https://github.com/ox-runtime/ox-sim-driver/tree/main/wrappers/python) to connect to the virtual XR device in `ox`. `ox_sim.py` is a Pythonic wrapper around the [ox simulator's C-API](https://github.com/ox-runtime/ox-sim-driver/blob/main/include/ox_sim.h).